 Installing a WordPress Site

-Once the download is complete, you can create the wp-config.php file using the core config command:
+wp core download --version=6.7 --locale=he_ILOnce the download is complete, create the wp-config.php file using the core config command:

-wp core config --dbname=databasename --dbuser=databaseuser --dbpass=databasepassword --dbhost=localhost --dbprefix=prfx_
+wp core config --dbname=databasename --dbuser=databaseuser --dbpass=databasepassword --dbhost=localhost --dbprefix=prfx_This command generates a configuration file using the database connection details you provide.

-If your version of WordPress needs updating, use the wp core update and wp core update-db commands to update WordPress source files and the database (if the database needs updating).
+If your version of WordPress needs updating, use the wp core update and wp core update-db commands to update the source files and database (if necessary).

 wp core update